Fast Facts: What to Know About Hajj

 • Qurbani: The Sacrifice in Remembrance of Ibrahim (AS)

-Offering an animal sacrifice is one of the final acts of Hajj.
+Offering an animal is one of the final rites of Hajj.
 It honours Prophet Ibrahim’s (AS) willingness to make the ultimate sacrifice.
 Muslims who are not performing Hajj sacrifice an animal during Eid al-Adha in remembrance of this tradition.

 • Circling the Kaba: A Sacred Ritual